 - Provide a central forum for intellectual exchange for ideas, theory and research.

-- In partnership for the exchange of ideas, research, students, staff, PME and more with the United States Naval War College, John B. Hattendorf Center for Maritime Historical Research.
+- In partnership for the exchange of ideas, research, students, staff, PME and more with the Historical Section, United States Naval War College.

 - Enable research to outreach to the widest possible audiences to engage in debates that the naval and maritime world influences.

 - Educate and enhance the scholarly and wider debates at both the individual and group levels through the dissemination of high quality research in the form of lectures, seminar, conference presentations, digital engagement, articles, literature and books.

 - Networks the unit and its research with other research networks, centres and forums including collaboration with universities such as Plymouth, Portsmouth, Liverpool, Cambridge and Oxford universities.

 - The Laughton Unit collaborates with the Centre for Grand Strategy and Sir Michael Howard Centre For the History of War.